Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 In effect the InterUnit UI acts as a go-between between the user and the app designer.
 Such a go-between does not exist in any WIMP based GUI library implementations
 such as Win32, Cocoa and X-Windows.

-### What is WIMP?
-All PC UIs are based on the WIMP UI paradigm.
-WIMP stands for Windows, Icons, Menus and Pointers.
-Apps are designed using a control-panel metaphor.
-The UI includes a bunch of spatially laid out control panels (called controls)
-each one of which is designed to handle some user activity.
-The design consists of selecting which controls to use
-and where to place them on the screen.
-The approach to the UI is to provide the user access
-to all the available features of the app
-and let them choose when and what they want to do with it.
-The "when" or temporal aspects of the UI are not defined by WIMP.

 ### User-engagement focus
 The InterUnit UI, is always focused on handling the user's <i>current</i> activity